 Every group needs some guidelines in order to succeed.
 When beginning any activity or project that requires the exercise of authority, it is vital to exercise power firmly and evenly.
 This may cause problems in the beginning, but it is the only way to create a stable situation that can produce positive results.
-Dissatisfaction soon vanishes, and things start to go well, if kindness remains an element of authority.
+If kindness remains an element of authority, dissatisfaction ultimately vanishes as things start to go well.
 Leading and training others requires that you embody both integrity and consistency.

 It behooves you to attend to the needs of your team.
 Manage your brood like an attentive housewife.
 Your perseverance in caring will compound to the benefit of the whole group.
 Now is a time to quietly confine yourself to the duties at hand.
 In this way, everyone prospers.

-An unwillingness on the part of those in authority to tolerate bad habits brings good fortune.
+On the part of those in authority, an unwillingness to tolerate bad habits brings good fortune.

 Successful bonding is promoted by skillful moderation within the group.
 Balancing income and expenditures brings vast good fortune.